-Stitch Data is a cloud-first, open-source ETL platform that connects multiple data sources through an easy UI/UX and creates a pipeline flow of all data into a database destination.
+Stitch Data is a cloud-first, open-source ETL platform that connects multiple data sources and puts all the data in a single database destination.

 Setting Up Stitch

 Stitch allows ALL new users to have a free trial account for 14 days.
 This is a trial of the standard plan, which grants access to all standard (paid) and free integrations for 14 days, after which you have the choice to opt into the Standard plan and use the standard integrations or use the free plan.

 The Free plan allows up to 5 integrations (or data sources) to be saved to any one destination at a time.
 You can save a total of 5 million total (not unique) rows of data every billing period in order to qualify for the free plan.
 If you opt for the Standard plan, you’ll start on their $100/mo plan for 10 million rows + access to all the free and standard integrations.
 If you need more rows, you’ll be able to upgrade.
 So if the data sources you want to use are available in the Free plan, you can still use that with Grow.

 Step 1: Set up an account

 To set up a new account, go to stitchdata.com, enter your email address in the field, and click “Sign up for free.”